dd9jn/rfc4880bis/crypto-refresh.md

 The initial values for this registry can be found in {{notation-data}}.
 Adding a new item MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-#### Key Server Preference Extensions

-OpenPGP signatures contain a mechanism for preferences to be specified about key servers.
-This specification creates a registry of key server preferences.
-The registry includes the key server preference, the name of the preference, and a reference to the defining specification.
-The initial values for this registry can be found in {{key-server-preferences}}.
-Adding a new key server preference MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-#### Key Flags Extensions

-OpenPGP signatures contain a mechanism for flags to be specified about key usage.
-This specification creates a registry of key usage flags.
-The registry includes the key flags value, the name of the flag, and a reference to the defining specification.
-The initial values for this registry can be found in {{key-flags}}.
-Adding a new key usage flag MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Reason for Revocation Extensions

 OpenPGP signatures contain a mechanism for flags to be specified about why a key was revoked.